Take Your Time (Do It Right)

-"Take Your Time (Do It Right)" is the debut single by the S.O.S.
+"Take Your Time (Do It Right)" is the debut single by American R&B group the S.O.S.
 Band.
-It was released on March 18, 1980 as the lead single from the debut album S.O.S. through Tabu Records, three months before the album's release.
+It was released as the lead single from their debut studio album, S.O.S.
+(1980) on March 18, 1980, through Tabu Records, three months before the album's release.

+"Take Your Time (Do It Right)" peaked at number three on the US Billboard Hot 100 and was a disco hit.

 Chart performance

 In the United States, it reached the number-one spot on the Billboard R&B singles chart and number three on the Billboard Hot 100 in mid-1980.
 On the Billboard dance chart, it went to number one for four non-consecutive weeks.
 The single was certified platinum by the RIAA for sales of one million copies.
 It spent five months (21 weeks) on the US charts.
 "Take Your Time (Do It Right)" was a worldwide hit; however, only in New Zealand did its popularity match that of the US, peaking there likewise at number three.
 It was moderately successful elsewhere, reaching number 40 in Australia, number 27 in Canada and number 10 in Norway.
 In the UK it missed the top 40 entirely, peaking at number 51.
 It is ranked as the 36th biggest American hit of 1980, and the 42nd in New Zealand.